 What's the point of a package-free grocery store?

-We are working towards a regenerative and sustainable food system that uplifts our local economy and connects our community to their food.
+We are working towards a sustainable food system that uplifts our local economy and connects our community to their food.

 Our products go beyond considering environmental impact.
 We also prioritize the working, living, and wage conditions of those who make buying and selling our products possible.